-After breaking the relationship between you and your husband, I mean to say after divorce, you need to reach a financial settlement to move forward.
+After breaking the relationship between you and your husband, I mean to say that after divorce, you need to reach a financial settlement to move forward.

 It can be your key to successfully moving forward and having a significant impact on your life, at least for the next few years.
 That is why you need to be conscious of the divorce settlement.